Angeline Quinto: Influences

 Quinto has named Regine Velasquez as her idol and biggest musical influence.
-In 2002, she joined the talent show Star for a Night, which was hosted by Velasquez and she claimed to have realized her purpose to pursue a musical career.
-She noted that Velasquez was an inspiration, primarily on her earlier work, and to whom she had often been compared.
+In 2002, she joined the talent show Star for a Night, hosted by Velasquez, and said the latter inspired her to pursue a musical career.
+She said that Velasquez was an inspiration, primarily on her earlier work, and to whom she had often been compared.
 "My career is basically built upon being a fan of Miss Regine", Quinto said.
-She set up a shrine in her home dedicated to the music icon and has covered Velasquez's versions of "What Kind of Fool Am I?" and "I Don't Want to Miss a Thing" as contest pieces during the finale of Star Power.
+She set up a shrine in her home dedicated to the singer and has covered Velasquez's versions of "What Kind of Fool Am I?" and "I Don't Want to Miss a Thing" as contest pieces during the finale of Star Power.
 When she recorded a duet with Velasquez for the album Fall In Love Again, Quinto stated that it was a childhood dream fulfilled.

-Quinto named several Filipina singers, including Jessa Zaragoza and Jolina Magdangal, as inspirations, particularly noting Roselle Nava and her single "Dahil Mahal Na Mahal Kita" as the first song she had performed in an amateur singing contest.
-She also credited Magdangal's "Kapag Ako'y Nagmahal" as another competition staple.
+Quinto also named several Filipina singers, including Jessa Zaragoza and Jolina Magdangal, as inspirations, particularly noting Roselle Nava and her single "Dahil Mahal Na Mahal Kita" as the first song she had performed in an amateur singing contest.
+She credited Magdangal's "Kapag Ako'y Nagmahal" as another competition staple.
 She has also paid tribute to singers such as Jaya, Sharon Cuneta, and Zsa Zsa Padilla, whom she considers as "beloved idols", during her concerts.